 “Since 2011, the Syrian army has faced a decline in manpower, equipment and morale,” said analyst David Rigoulet-Roze of the French Institute for International and Strategic Affairs (IRIS).

-Some underpaid soldiers plundered resources to survive and many young men avoided military service, Mr Rigoulet-Roze told AFP.
+Some low-paid soldiers plundered resources to survive and many young men avoided military service, Mr Rigoulet-Roze told AFP.

 After years of sanctions and isolation, combined with the devastation of war, the Syrian economy has been so depleted that the people no longer support the government of President Assad.
-And in that general picture, it is not surprising that the Syrian army and police have collapsed in the face of the rebels' attack.
+And in this general picture, it is not difficult to understand why the Syrian army and police have collapsed in the face of the rebel attack.

 President Assad relies heavily on military, political and diplomatic support from key allies Russia and Iran.